 [Note: This category is NOT about an individual’s career progression or contribution to a project.
 It is about making a difference and furthering the interests of women in the building, construction or infrastructure industries.
 Discuss as if you were giving a newspaper interview rather than writing a job application.]

 Helen Tippett was a professor at the Victoria University of Wellington’s School of Architecture.
-She was widely regarded as the grandmother of the industry, and it was at her behest that NAWIC was established in New Zealand.
+She was widely known as the grandmother of the industry and played a pivotal role in establishing NAWIC in New Zealand.

 Judging Criteria